paulwritescode/paulwritescode/README.md

-- 👋 Hi, I’m dev.mbugua
+- 👋 Nickname: qode_manqi
-- 👀 I’m interested in UI/UX but also venture in backend technologies.
+- 👀 Software developer (frontend & backend)
 - 🌱 I’m currently learning React, Agile and Flask API, with a daily prescription of data structures and algorithms.